 The Committee consists of a core of 12 voting members including the Chair.
 Members and the Chair are selected by the Commissioner or designee from among authorities knowledgeable in the fields of pharmaceutical compounding, pharmaceutical manufacturing, pharmacy, medicine, and related specialties.
 These members will include representatives from the National Association of Boards of Pharmacy, the U.S. Pharmacopeia, pharmacists with current experience and expertise in compounding, physicians with background and knowledge in compounding, and patient and public health advocacy organizations.
 Almost all non-Federal members of this committee serve as Special Government Employees.
 Members will be invited to serve for terms of up to 4 years.

 III.
 Nomination Procedures

 Any interested person may nominate one or more qualified individuals for membership on the advisory committee.
 Self-nominations are also accepted.
-Nominations must include a current, complete résumé or curriculum vitae for each nominee and a signed copy of the Acknowledgement and Consent form available at the FDA Advisory Nomination Portal (see ADDRESSES).
+Nominations must include a current, complete résumé or curriculum vitae for each nominee, including current business address and/or home address, telephone number, and email address if available, and a signed copy of the Acknowledgement and Consent form available at the FDA Advisory Committee Nomination Portal (see ADDRESSES).
 Nominations must also specify the advisory committee for which the nominee is recommended.
 Nominations must also acknowledge that the nominee is aware of the nomination unless self-nominated.
 FDA will ask potential candidates to provide detailed information concerning such matters related to financial holdings, employment, and research grants and/or contracts to permit evaluation of possible sources of conflicts of interest.

 This notice is issued under the Federal Advisory Committee Act (5 U.S.C. app.
 2) and 21 CFR part 14, relating to advisory committees.